Share this

 Normally, it’s the buyer or their lender who requests a title report after signing a purchase agreement.
 However, if you’re selling your home it’s advisable to get your title report even before listing your property.
 This proactive approach allows you to address any title concerns rather than being surprised by issues in the buyer’s report later in the process.

-At times real estate agents might also kickstart the process as part of their services to facilitate a transaction.
+At times real estate professional might also kickstart the process as part of their services to facilitate a transaction.
 If there’s an existing relationship with a title company agents could speed up the procedure by placing the order themselves.

 Regardless of who initiates the report, being prompt is key.
 The sooner any conflicts or liens are uncovered, the quicker they can be resolved, avoiding closing delays.